msp-strath/cs208-logic/pages/pred-logic-intro.md

    ```

-7. There is a bird that has sat in every tree.
+7. “There is a bird that has sat in every tree”.

    ```formulaentry {id=saying-ex7}
    ```